-Powerful screening tools such as small molecule high throughput screening (HTS)27, systematic evolution of ligands by exponential enrichment (SELEX)28 or phage display29 have been previously reported, which allows the identification of high affinity recognition molecules (e.g., small molecules, aptamers or binding-peptides).
-The screening approach presented here allows the selection of probes that can identify known and unknown nuclease activity.
-This approach is compatible with in vitro, ex vivo and in vivo screening models.
-However, the reactive nature of nucleases confers an obvious advantage over the aforementioned approaches, in that the probe-nuclease interaction is not static, but it´s a dynamic process.
-This means that the nucleases (target) become an intrinsic signal amplification module for the reporter probes since several reporter probes can interact with a single nuclease.
+Powerful screening tools such as small molecule high throughput screening (HTS)27, systematic evolution of ligands by exponential enrichment (SELEX)28 or phage display29 have been previously reported, which allow the identification of high affinity recognition molecules (e.g., small molecules, aptamers or binding-peptides).
+In comparison, the screening approach presented here allows the selection of probes that can identify known and unknown nuclease activity.
+Furthermore this approach is compatible with in vitro, ex vivo and in vivo screening models.
+Moreover, the reactive nature of nucleases confers an obvious advantage over the aforementioned approaches, in that the probe-nuclease interaction is not a static, but a dynamic process.
+This means that the nucleases´activitybecomes an intrinsic signal amplification module for the reporter probes since several reporter probes can interact with a single nuclease.

 As in any other screening method, the generation and management of the initial library is essential.
 The nature of nucleic acid probes provides great flexibility in the design and creation of a library and allows the introduction of varying degrees of complexity depending on the screening application.
 Library complexity can be introduced at different levels including sequence motifs, nucleotide chemistry, phosphate backbone chemistry, and oligonucleotide length.
-Modulating the complexity of the library allows screening probes, not only for their capacity to successfully identify nuclease activity associated with disease but also for properties compatible with subsequent in vivo applications.
+Modulating the complexity of the library allows to identifyprobes, not only for their capacity to successfully identify nuclease activity associated with disease but also for properties compatible with subsequent in vivo applications.
 Furthermore, a nucleic acid base library offers several advantages over its antibody or peptide counterparts.
 On the one hand, antibody production is well known to be cumbersome, requiring animals or complex eukaryotic culture systems, which increase the cost and introduce batch variability30,31.
 Moreover, the high molecular weight and immunogenicity limit their application28,32.
 On the other hand, the generation of biological peptide libraries usually requires either viral or bacterial expression systems29,30, increasing the complexity of the screening process.
 Chemical peptide libraries avoid this problem, at the expense of using convoluted bead-based systems or multiple rounds of expensive peptide synthesis33.
 All these problems are circumvented by using a nucleic acid library.
 Once the initial library has been established, the screening methods are quick and straightforward.
 The method described herein serves as a platform for additional screening rounds, such as, sequence optimization (Supplementary Figure 4), specificity evaluation (Supplementary Figure 5) or optimization of modulatory elements of nuclease activity, such as metal cofactors (typically divalent cations) and chelators, which are very useful to increase the specificity of the selected probes (Supplementary Figure 6).

-The kinetic fluorometric assay used in this study can be optimized for both, bacterial and cellular cultures, with the screening being performed in friendly microtiter plates.
+The kinetic fluorometric assay used in this study can be optimized for both, bacterial and cellular cultures, with the screening being performed in user-friendly microtiter plates.
 In the case of cellular assays, this protocol is compatible with both, suspension and monolayer cultures, which, post-optimization, can be used according to the necessities of the in vitro model being studied.
 We have identified several critical steps that require optimization prior to screening.
 These include the cell number or bacterial density to be assayed, probe concentration, fluorometer detector gain settings or the implementation of in-built background correction methods.
-One limitation of this technology is the need of specific nuclease activity present in the sample.
+One limitation of this technology is the need for an altered nuclease activity associated with the pathological condition of interest.
 Without this feature, the screening approach for the selection of candidate probes is not feasible.
 Another limitation is the self-quenching ability of guanines when they are in close proximity to the fluorophore.
 This characteristic needs to be considered when designing the library.